-I’ll be the first to admit I had never even heard of Ghent before visiting Belgium.
-When planning our trip, a friend recommended we spend at least a day here, so I booked a hotel room on a whim and told Alex, “We’re going to Ghent!”
-And it turns out, Ghent is one of the most charming European cities we have ever visited.
-It has such charm with its Dutch architecture, beautiful canals, and narrow cobble-stoned streets, mixed with up-and-coming hipster culture, largely due to the local university.
+I’ll be the first to admit I had never heard of Ghent before visiting Belgium.
+When planning our trip, a friend recommended we spend at least a day here, so I booked a hotel on a whim & told Alex, “We’re going to Ghent!” & as it turns out, Ghent is one of Europe’s most charming cities!
+It has such charm with its Dutch architecture, beautiful canals & narrow cobble-stoned streets, mixed with up & coming hipster culture — I would love to return & spend more time here!

-After losing (and reclaiming) Alex’s passport in Brugge, we should have known more misfortunate lay ahead.
-We arrived at the Ghent Train Station — an easy 20 minute train ride from Brugge, where we walked over to the tram to take to the city center.
-We boarded the tram and the conductor informed us we needed to purchase tickets right outside the tram door, so Alex took the luggage and I stepped off to buy tickets.
-(Spoiler Alert: this was a total rookie move.)
-As soon as I stepped off the tram, the conductor shut the tram doors and the tram departed the station.
-I couldn’t help but laugh, subconsciously realizing this was bound to happen, but then I remembered my phone wasn’t working and I had no way to contact Alex!
-I had sent him our Ghent itinerary with the hotel information, so all I could hope was he remembered this and we would meet at the hotel.
-Fortunately, he remembered the emailed I had sent him, and we were reunited about an hour later!
+After losing & reclaiming Alex’s passport in Bruges, we should have known more misfortunate lay ahead.
+We arrived at the Ghent Train Station — an easy 20 minute train ride from Bruges — and walked to the tram to take to the city center.
+We boarded, but the conductor told us we needed to purchase tickets outside the tram door, so Alex took the luggage & stepped off to buy tickets.
+As soon as I stepped off the tram, the conductor shut the tram doors & left the station!
+I couldn’t help but laugh, subconsciously realizing this was bound to happen, but then I remembered my phone wasn’t working & I had no way to contact Alex!
+I had sent him our hotel information months back, so all I could hope was he remembered this & would meet me at the hotel.
+Fortunately, he remembered & we were reunited within an hour!

 After checking into our hotel, we set out to explore.
 Immediately, we were blown away with how much bigger Ghent was compared to everything we read online.
 If I were to visit Ghent again, I would definitely stay at least 2 nights, and I wouldn’t visit on a Sunday or Monday.
 When you hear most sights, restaurants, and shops close early on weekends or aren’t open on Monday’s, don’t take this lightheartedly!
 (And closing early means around 4pm!)